rmsk2/X16_mandelbrot/README.md

 ![](/result.png?raw=true "Example picture in hires mode")

-You have to start the Commander X16 emulator with at least the following options: `-sdcard sdcard.img -rtc` for all features to work.
-Use the `LOAD "FILENAME"` command followed by `RUN` to start the program once it is loaded.
+You have to start the Commander X16 emulator with at least the following options: `-sdcard sdcard.img -rtc` for all features to work. `LOAD` the program from SD card und type `RUN` to start it.
 Alternatively you can utilize the `-prg` option to load the program even if it is not stored on the SD-card  image.

 # Building the software